davidk/cr2032-tester/README.md

 | 1 | 0805 imperial LED | Generic/Any type\*\*\* | D1 |

 I used the following parts for these, but you should really source to your desired quantity:

-\*\* 1k 0603 resistor (spare parts bin, if you really want one though..
+\*\* 1k 0603 resistor (from the spare parts bin, if you really want one though..
 [RMCF0603JT1K00CT-ND](http://www.digikey.com/product-detail/en/RMCF0603JT1K00/RMCF0603JT1K00CT-ND).
-Try another part and order a bunch for a discount/to have some on hand.)
+Try another part and order a bunch for a better discount / price.)

 \*\*\* Mouser [645-598-8130-107F](http://www.mouser.com/access/?pn=645-598-8130-107F) (Orange Dialight LED, Vf=1.7V, If=20mA)